Eickholt Lab: Signaling mechanisms in brain development and disease

 You are here:

-(1) to dissect signalling mechanisms that control the dynamic reorganisation of the cytoskeleton within the growth cone and at the synapse;
+- analyze the signaling mechanisms that control the dynamic reorganization of the cytoskeleton in the growth cone and at the synapse;